Humanities and Social Science Program

 Upon completion of the program, students will generate a final written composition.
 There are different forms and approaches students can select from.
 See below for specific prompts:

-Analysis Essay: Find an example of writing that was intended to call for social or political change.
+• Analysis Essay: Find an example of writing that calls for social or political change.
 What tools and approaches did the writer use, and why?
 Why were these choices effective (or not) for the occasion and audience?

-Research Essay 1: Choose a social change issue or movement.
+• Research Essay 1: Choose a social change issue or movement.
 Trace its history and evolution.
 What messages and methods have driven the movement?
 Who led and shaped these strategies?
-Whom were the strategies meant to influence?
-What, if any, changes, would you make to the approach?
+Who was the strategy meant to influence?
+What, if any, changes would you make to the approach?

-Creative Composition: Identify a cause, issue, or movement that is important to you.
+• Creative Composition: Identify a cause, issue, or movement that is important to you.
 Create a writing project related to that topic.
-Your goals are to: identify the tools, audience and occasion; refine a message; design a composition to carry that message; craft the piece.
-In addition to the piece you create, you will write a 2-page reflection about the choices that you made as a writer, and why.
+You aim to identify the tools, audience, and occasion, refine a message, design a composition to carry that message and craft the piece.
+In addition to the piece you create, you will write a 2-page reflection about your choices as a writer and why.

-Target Students: 9-12th grade students who would like to be leaders, who are drawn to activism and hope to evolve their approaches, and/or who are passionate about reflecting on the current world’s affairs.
+• Target students: 9 to 12th graders who want to be leaders, are drawn to activism and hope to evolve their approaches, and/or are passionate about reflecting on the current world’s affairs.